-For questions about health insurance, start with gabenefits@admin.ufl.edu
+For questions about health insurance, you may contact gabenefits@admin.ufl.edu

 History Graduate Society (HGS).
 This is the History graduate students' campus organization; it has both professional and social functions and will be introduced to incoming students in the orientation program.
 The officers of the HGS are: